-(2) Reporting of foreign affiliates owned by more than one U.S. Reporter - If the foreign affiliate is owned directly and/or indirectly, through another foreign affiliate, by more than one U.S. Reporter, the U.S. Reporter with the highest percentage of ownership in the foreign affiliate (direct and indirect combined) must file a complete Form BE-11B on which all Parts have been completed.
-The other U.S. Reporter(s) with total direct and indirect ownership of 10 percent or more must file a partial form
+(2) Reporting of foreign affiliates owned by more than one U.S. Reporter - If the foreign affiliate is owned directly and/or indirectly by more than one U.S. Reporter, the U.S. Reporter with the highest percentage of ownership in the foreign affiliate (direct and indirect combined) must file a complete Form BE-10B, BE-10C, or BE-10D on which all parts have been completed.
+The other U.S. Reporter(s) with total direct and indirect ownership of 10 percent or more must file a partial.

-If no one of the U.S. Reporters owns a greater share of the foreign affiliate than the other U.S. Reporter(s), then the U.S. Reporters must decide which one will file the complete Form BE-11B and which one(s) will file a partial Form BE-11B.
+If no one of the U.S. Reporters owns a greater share of the foreign affiliate than the other U.S. Reporter(s), then the U.S. Reporters must decide which one will file the complete Form BE-10B, BE-10C, or BE-10D and which one(s) will file a partial Form BE-10B, BE-10C, or BE-10D: